Want to give your Spanish students a shortcut to fluency?

 We all know that reading is critical for Spanish students to develop comprehension and writing skills.
 But it doesn’t just stop there.
 By exposing their brains to Spanish language written for native Spanish speakers, they’ll start to familiarize themselves better with the sounds, rhythms and rules of the language.

 They’ll start to look at and listen to Spanish sentences and get a gut feeling about whether those sentences are correct or not.
 However, getting to that place of natural familiarity can be an uphill battle.

 Staring down the barrel of a full-on, 100% Spanish novel can leave students quaking in their books—regardless of their skill level.
 If they haven’t spent quality time with Spanish narratives, then beginning to develop reading comprehension skills for this particular purpose is tricky.

 Perhaps they’ve only really gotten to read Spanish on homework instructions, exam forms, activity packets and in their textbooks.
-None of these formats really prepare their brains for immersing themselves in the poetry or prose found in literature.
-The style, content and diction is often completely different to what they’ve grown accustomed to through their classwork.
+None of these formats really prepare their brains for immersing themselves in the poetry or prose found in Spanish literature.
+The style, content and diction are often completely different from what they’ve grown accustomed to through their classwork.
 And herein lies the problem.